Open-EO/openeo-web-editor/src/events.md

 Shows a list in a modal.

 ### showWebEditorInfo()
-Showa information about the web editor in a modal.
+Shows information about the web editor in a modal.

 ### showCollection(id)
 Shows collection information in a modal.